Discipleship, INC

 Good morning,

-May God bless your summer reading of His Word and prayer(s) to Him.
+May God bless your reading of His Word this week.

 Steve